Azure/prometheus-collector/otelcollector/docs/eng.ms/PromMDMTutorial2DeployAgentHELM.md

 The prometheus-collector is the name of the agent pod (replica set) that will collect Prometheus metrics from your Kubernetes cluster.

 > If you've worked with Geneva Metrics before, you maybe familiar with the Geneva Metrics Extension [ME].
 ME will be used for Prometheus collection as well, and is a sub-component of the prometheus-collector
-> You can either deploy by specifying geneva account(s) and their certificates (or) you can deploy by requiring to use a Monitoring Account (MAC), in which case it doesn't require certificates and it will use Azure Resource's System Managed Identity, which also requires setting up MAC account(s) and configuring DCR* (Data collection rules*)

 To deploy the agent we will leverage HELM again.
+At this step you will need to provide the KeyVault certificate information that you saved in the previous step.
+The following commands can be used for this.
+See an example of this below.

 ### Using geneva account & certificates (in key vault)